3+3 Degree Program

 College of Arts and Sciences juniors who meet the following requirements are eligible for admission to UMass Law via the 3+3 program under the following terms:

 - In compliance with American Bar Association Standard 502(a) successful completion of the work acceptable for a bachelor's degree including all major, university studies, and college requirements at UMass Dartmouth by the end of the junior year (i.e., no less than 90 credits).
 At least 60 credits must be earned at UMass Dartmouth.

 - Successful completion of all university, college, and major requirements for the bachelor's degree, other than free electives and requirements for which a first-year law school course may serve as an acceptable substitute.

-- Fulfilllment of all admissions requirements normally imposed by the law school, including an acceptable performance on the LSAT (Law School Admission Test) or GRE (Graduate Record Exam).
+- Fulfillment of all admissions requirements normally imposed by the law school, including an acceptable performance on the LSAT (Law School Admission Test) or GRE (Graduate Record Exam).

 - A cumulative grade point average of a 3.0 or better.

 - At least two semesters of pre-law advisement.

 - Submission of a letter of acknowledgement of good standing from your pre-law advisor.

 The application deadline for UMass Law is June 30.
 3+3 students are encouraged to apply no later than January 1 preceding their desired fall entrance date.
-Students planning to enroll in the 3+3 program must complete their eligibility requirements, take the LSAT, and apply before this deadline in the spring/summer before their undergraduate senior year.
+Students planning to enroll in the 3+3 program must complete their eligibility requirements, take the LSAT, submit all required materials and apply.
 Participation in the program is not a guarantee of admission to law school.